Bowie Heritage Trail

 The Bowie Heritage Trail – Old Town Bowie to Bowie State University

-Construction on Phase 1 of The Bowie Heritage Trail in Old Town Bowie began in September.
-The work consists of construction of a 900 foot long, 10-foot wide, hiker-biker trail between 12th Street and 10th Street, including a pedestrian underpass of the MD Route 564 bridge over Amtrak.
-The construction project was substantially complete as of the end of 2018.
-The trail will be opened for public use in early 2019.
+Construction on Phase 1 of The Bowie Heritage Trail in Old Town Bowie was completed in early 2019.
+The work project includes a 900 foot long, 10-foot wide, hiker-biker trail between 12th Street and 10th Street, including a pedestrian underpass of the MD Route 564 bridge over Amtrak and several parking spaces at the 10th Street cul-de-sac.

-Design plans for Phase 2, which will include cultural amenities at the Railroad Museum and creation of a new park/playground on 10th Street, as well as a 625 foot extension of the Phase 1 trail to 9th Street, are fully approved.
+Construction of the Bowie Heritage Park (phase 2), which include cultural amenities and creation of a new park/playground on 10th Street, as well as a 625 foot extension of the Phase 1 trail to 9th Street is fully funded in FY2020.
 The Jericho Park segment (ultimately 1,415 linear feet) connecting Jericho Park to the Adnell subdivision achieved final design approval in FY 2017.
 Additional segments of the trail system have been identified which will result in a continuous connection between the WB&A Trail and the Bowie State University/MARC Station.
 When all of the City’s planned sections are completed, approximately 3.6 miles of new on-road and off-road hiker-biker trails will be added to the area trail network.

 The alignment of the Phase 1 and Phase 2 trail is shown below.